 As I said before the food in the restaurant is quite expensive.
 I went there once.
 I can't give a tip on this.

 What good cultural sites are there to visit?

-Is there any other advice that you could give to future students who are going to Eindhoven?
+Is there any other advice that you could give to students going to Eindhoven in the future?

 Enjoy it.
 Go to the Borrel, every Thursday there is cheap beer on the student association bars in the TUE (university).
 There you can meet many nice people.